 What knife should I buy?

-For toddlers and all kids new to using a knife, I recommend the Starpack nylon knives.
+Want a knife set that’s lightweight, easy to clean, and budget friendly?
+I recommend the Starpack nylon knives.
 Over the past 10 years I have tried and tested a bunch of different knives made specifically for children this one has come out on top.
 I love that the Starpack knives come in a set of three different sizes.
 Your child can start with the smallest size and grown into using the larger ones or siblings can use the knives at the same time.
 Plus, you can use the largest size knife to demonstrate and chop right alongside your child, keeping any sharper knives out of reach.
 The Starpack knives are also more stain resistant than some of the other popular nylon knives I’ve used in my classes.
 They are lightweight but sturdy and easy to pop into the dishwasher to clean.
 See Amazon affiliate link below.